 “There is no end to what a living world will demand of you.” ― Octavia E. Butler

-In April 2016, I stepped out on a thru-hike of the Appalachian Trail taking about 5 million steps between Georgia and Maine on a personal journey to deepen my connection to the more-than-human world.
+In April 2016, I stepped out on a thru-hike of the Appalachian Trail, taking about 5 million steps between Georgia and Maine on a personal journey to deepen my connection to the more-than-human world.
 Throughout my hike, I met people from all around the planet.
-Everyone's reasons varied for why they were on this half-year, 2200 mile trek, but almost every fellow hiker I met described having a profoundly spiritual experience along the way.
+Reasons varied for why they were on this half-year, 2200-mile trek, but almost every fellow hiker I met described having a profoundly spiritual experience along the way.
+I did, too.

 My journey has taught me that rekindling intimacy with our more-than-human world is a vital step in our unfolding universe story.
 By inviting people to immerse in outdoor experiences, A.W.E. opens doors for creating a deeper connection.
 Every moment we explore our relationship with Earth and our Cosmos, we foster a spirit of reciprocity and stewardship that inspires us to write a story of renewal into our future.